hkociemba/RubiksCube-OptimalSolver/README.md

 the program generated about 700.000 nodes/s.
 The number of nodes for a full depth 17 search which had to be generated were about 120.000.000.000 and took 2 days.

-Michael Reid 1997 https://www.cflmath.com/Rubik/optimal_solver.html proposed the method implemented here and he used the pruning table for the first phase of the two-phase algorithm.
-By reducing the table size by 16 of the 48 cube symmetries and applying this pruning table simultaneously in three directions he got a much more powerful heuristics with the phase 1 pruning table which has only a size of only 34 MB in the implementation given here.
+Michael Reid 1997 https://www.cflmath.com/Rubik/optimal_solver.html proposed a superior method.
+He used the pruning table for the first phase of the two-phase algorithm.
+Since the target group of phase 1 exhibits 16-fold symmetry of the D4h point group the corresponding pruning table also can be compressed by a factor about 16.

-The number of nodes which needs to be generated for a full depth 17 search is much less compared to Korf's method and is only about 2.000.000.000.
-But with the standard CPython only about 150.000 nodes/s are done which is unsatisfactory.
-With PyPy https://www.pypy.org/index.html we get more than 3.000.000 nodes/s and a full depth 17 search usually takes less than 15 minutes!

-## Conclusion
-Using pypy3 the majority of Rubik's cube can be solved within a reasonable time (minutes, hours) essentially using only the pruning table of phase 1 of the two-phase algorithm.
+Moreover, it is possible to apply this pruning table simultaneously in three directions which increases the quality of the heuristics.

+We use Reid's approach with a pruning table size of 34 MB and alternatively a pruning table 24 times larger in size.
+The latter belongs to a target group where the four UD-slice edges are solved and all corner- and edge orientations are 0.
+This pruning table also can be applied in three directions amd then leaves only the corner permutation undetermined.

+The speed of the standard CPython is very slow compared to a compiled language.
+We alternatively also use PyPy https://www.pypy.org/ which has a Just-in-Time compiler and compare the performance of the four possible combinations of pruning table size and Python version.

 ## Usage
 Put the *.py files into your path and do an "import example" from the Python Console.
-This generates necessary tables (within a few minutes with pypy3) and a random cube.
-THe cube is solved showing information about the solving process.
+This generates necessary tables and solves a random cube.
+The cube is solved and information about the solving process are displayed.

+IMPORTANT: The constant BIG_TABLE in the file defs.py determines if you generate and use the big pruning table with a size of 794 MB or the small 34 MB pruning table.
+See the results below how table creation time and performance depend on this parameter.

-## Todo
+## Results

-Implement a 24 times larger pruning table which takes into account also the 24 permutations of the 4 edges used for the "slice coordinate" of the two-phase algorithm.
+work in progress...